Lander (spacecraft): Lunar

 About 4 years later, on 23 August 2023, the lander Vikram on Chandrayaan-3 successfully touched down on the lunar south pole, close to the crater Manzinus U. This made it the first lander to soft land at the south pole of the Moon.

 Japan became the fifth country to land a lunar probe on 19 January 2024, by successfully landing its SLIM lander.

 On 22 February 2024, Intuitive Machine's Odysseus successfully landed on the Moon after taking off on a SpaceX Falcon 9.
 This was the first successful landing of a privately owned spacecraft on the Moon.

 China sent Chang'e 6 on 3 May 2024, which conducted the first lunar sample return from Apollo Basin on the far side of the Moon.
 This is China's second lunar sample return mission, the first was achieved by Chang'e 5 from the lunar near side four years earlier.
 It also carried the Chinese Jinchan rover to conduct infrared spectroscopy of lunar surface and imaged Chang'e 6 lander on lunar surface.
 The lander-ascender-rover combination was separated with the orbiter and returner before landing on 1 June 2024 at 22:23 UTC.
 It landed on the Moon's surface on 1 June 2024.
 The ascender was launched back to lunar orbit on 3 June 2024 at 23:38 UTC, carrying samples collected by the lander, and later completed another robotic rendezvous and docking in lunar orbit.
 The sample container was then transferred to the returner, which landed in Inner Mongolia on 25 June 2024, completing China's far side extraterrestrial sample return mission.

+Planned for 2028, NASA's Artemis IV would be the first crewed lunar landing in over 50 years, utilizing the Orion spacecraft.
+The planned landing site is the lunar south pole, with the mission lasting for ~30 days with the goal of a sustained lunar presence.